twome/pinguno/roadmap.md

 	- simulate slow/shit internet using nodeish middleware instead somehow??
 	- would be huge advantage for autotesting

+- stretch: break apart in-house modules for public repos if it makes sense

 ### NEEDED FOR SELF-USAGE:

-- WHY CAN'T WE ACCESS DEPENDENCIES IN net-ping???

-- error type prop in pingdata
-	- print human explanation in text summary

-- replace .timeout prop with failure bool and errorType

-- session ended time in json+human logs

-- bugfix: ICMP not being recorded
-- bugfix: smooth display in human-text summary for unknown values
-- bugfix: the log targets are not getting TargetOutages recorded in their log
-- bugfix: outages completely broken for net-ping engine

 - bugfix: nativePing updateOutage isn't recognising an outage that is continuing until the present (or the very last ping)
 	- HAPPENS IF YOU START DISCONNECTED TOO - ONLY RECOGNISES OUTAGE AFTER RECONNECTING
 	- probably isn't creating a trailing targetOutage

+- session ended time DONE
+	- in json+human logs NEED TEST
+	- need to perform some actions before ctrl+c fully exits NEED RESEARCH

+- bugfix: the log targets are not getting TargetOutages recorded in their log
+	- this doesn't matter that much; you can just look at the raw pings per target

 ### NEEDED FOR PUBLIC RELEASE:

+- sanitize child_process.spawn input properly (extremely important security)
 - remove all temporary / debug / dev comments etc
 - scour all personal information
-- instructional readme + move todo to roadmap.md
+- helpful readme
 - test suite